jakub530/Flashcards-back/README.md

 ### SessionItem

-Represent a signle card in particular learning session.
+Represent a single card in the particular learning session.

-Simmilar to card SessionItem has no endpoints affecting it directly.
+Similar to card SessionItem has no endpoints affecting it directly.
 It gets changed alongside its Session.

 #### Properties